eclipse-iofog/iofog.org/content/docs/2.0.0/iofogctl/connect-disconnect.md

 # Connecting To Existing Edge Compute Networks

-Instead of deploying our own ECN, we can connect to an existing one.
+Instead of deploying your own ECN, you can connect to an existing one.

-Note that we must always specify an empty or non-existent namespace when we use the connect command.
+Note that you must always specify an empty or non-existent namespace when you use the connect command.
 This is because each cluster should be in its own namespace.
 Don't forget that not specifying the namespace means iofogctl will use the `default` namespace.

 ```bash
 echo "---